-- Hospital consent policy > The service operational policy, including a section for consent in endoscopy and withdrawal of consent (this may be a separate SOP). - A process for high-risk and vulnerable groups, as defined by the service, and how they are supported with consent before the date of the procedure. - Risk assessment of obtaining consent within the patient pathway, in light of COVID-19 and infection control.
+- > Hospital consent policy - > The service operational policy including a section consent in endoscopy and withdrawal of consent (this may be a separate SOP). - > A process for high-risk and vulnerable groups, as defined by the service, and how they are supported with consent before the date of the procedure. - Risk assessment of obtaining consent within the patient pathway, in light of COVID-19 and infection control.

-8.3: The service requires a patient's fitness for oral bowel cleansing agents to be documented where possible by the requesting clinician prior to bowel preparation being dispensed.
+8.3: The requesting clinician documents a patient's fitness for oral bowel cleansing agents prior to dispensing bowel preparation.

-The referrer needs to verify that their patient is fit enough to undergo the procedure.
-This includes being able to take bowel preparation, to lay flat and move for colonoscopy.
-In services where non-PEG based laxatives are used, protocols need to be in place to ensure renal function has recently been assessed with appropriate advice given.
+It is essential to verify that the patient is fit enough to undergo the procedure.
+This includes being able to take bowel preparation, lay flat and move for colonoscopy.
+In services where non-PEG based laxatives are used, protocols need to ensure renal function has recently been assessed with appropriate advice given.
+It is the responsibility of the accepting clinician to ensure that this happens.

-Evidence to support that a patient's fitness for oral bowel cleansing agents is documented by the requesting clinician prior to bowel prep being dispensed.
+Evidence that the requesting clinician documents a patient's fitness for oral bowel cleansing agents prior to bowel preparation being dispensed.